cloudflare/cloudflare-docs/content/workers-ai/get-started/_index.md

 # Get started

-There are two ways to build your Workers AI projects on Cloudflare: with a Cloudflare Worker or the Workers AI API.
+There are two ways to build your Workers AI projects on Cloudflare:

-Choose a guide to get started on your first project:

 {{<directory-listing showDescriptions="true" >}}